 Voice Agents

-Voice agents are AI-powered conversational interfaces that can:- Understand natural language - Process what callers say in real-time (subject to audio quality)
+Voice agents are conversational interfaces that can:- Understand natural language - Process what callers say in real-time (subject to audio quality)

 - Handle complex conversations - Navigate multi-turn dialogues (as configured)